sinandersinan/statemanagement/README.md

 # Statemanagement

 This project purpose is to learn NgRx, respectively to learn how Statemanagement works within Angular-Enviroment.
+This project describes main steps of redux pattern without using NgRx: Emulating Redux

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.